 For a collagen boost, try out Andalou Naturals’ Pumpkin Honey Glycolic Mask.

 AHAs are known for their anti-aging effects, and surface lines are no exception.
-One 2015 study reported that 9 out of 10 volunteers who used AHAs over a three-week period experienced significant improvements in overall skin texture.
+One reported that 9 out of 10 volunteers who used AHAs over a three-week period experienced significant improvements in overall skin texture.

 Still, it’s important to remember that AHAs work for surface lines and wrinkles only, not deeper wrinkles.
 Professional fillers from a doctor, as well as other procedures such as laser resurfacing, are the only methods that work for deep wrinkles.